aalopes/misc/ipxe/README.md

     |   specified in preseed    |
     +---------------------------+

-The pressed file is available at presseed.cfg.
+The preseed file is available at presseed.cfg.

 ===============================================================================
 ## Packages